laravel/folio/README.md

 composer require laravel/folio
 ```

-After installing Folio, you may execute the `folio:install` Artisan command, which will install Folio's service provider into your application:
+After installing Folio, you may execute the `folio:install` Artisan command, which will install Folio's service provider into your application.
+This service provider registers the directory where Folio will search for routes / pages:

 ```bash
 php artisan folio:install